Questions & Answers

 __What is the difference between Thai Bodywork and Thai Yoga?
 Aren't they the same thing?

 Thai Bodywork (Nuad Borarn) is not Thai Yoga.
 The terms Thai Yoga or Thai Yoga Massage, Thai Yoga Therapy and Yoga Massage are not Thai terms, and are a casualty of westernized marketing and an attempt to draw direct similarities between India's Hatha yoga tradition and traditional Thai bodywork.
 Another common claim is that Thai bodywork and therapies are part of Ayurvedic medicine, once again leading to fabricated terms such as 'Thai Ayurvedic Massage'.
-Traditional Thai bodywork and therapies are solidly rooted in the Thai medicine tradition as well as the practice of Reusi Dat Ton, a Thai tradition with influences predating Indian yoga.
+Traditional Thai bodywork and therapies are solidly rooted in the Thai medicine tradition.

 __Why are herbal packs used in Thai Therapy?
 Do they have added scents or oils?